gschmutz/stream-processing-workshop/07b-iot-data-ingestion-mqtt-to-kafka-with-connect/README.md

   * **Broker URI**: `tcp://mosquitto-1`
   * **Topic Filter**: `truck/+/position`
+  * **Max Queue Size**: `1000`

 The **Configure Processor** should look as shown below

 ![Alt Image Text](./images/nifi-consumemqtt-processor-properties-1.png "Schema Registry UI")

-Click **APPLY** to close the window.
+Click **Apply** to close the window.

-The `TailFile` processor still shows the yellow marker, this is because the out-going relationship is neither used nor terminated.
+The **ConsumeMQTT** processor still shows the yellow marker, this is because the out-going relationship is neither used nor terminated.
 Of course we want to use it, but for that we first need another Processor to publish the data to a Kafka topic.

 ### Adding a `PublishKafka` Processor